The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 The same system applies for countries, separated by competition platform.

-The RFORCE Leaderboards display the rank of teams, athletes, coaches, organizations and countries within the VEX Robotics Competition based on their RFORCE.
+The RFORCE Rankings display the rank of teams, athletes, coaches, organizations and countries within the VEX Robotics Competition based on their RFORCE.

-The top 5,000 teams, the top 5,000 athletes, the top 5,000 coaches, all organizations and all countries are ranked in the Leaderboards.
+The top 5,000 teams, the top 5,000 athletes in each role, the top 5,000 coaches, and all organizations and countries are ranked in the Rankings.